 This appendix lists the settings for the default interrupt and direct memory access (DMA) resources for your computer.

-Note: The interrupt and DMA settings might change under configuration control.
+Note: The interrupt and DMA settings might change under configuration control or can be changed by using the Configuration/Setup Utility program.